Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Error Type 1: Unsupported Expression Types**
 - "Some updates use newer expression types the library doesn't support yet."
 - "Rather than failing, we catch the exception and return neutral score (0.0)."
-- "Log at debug level—inform but don't alert."
+- "Log at debug levelï¿½inform but don't alert."
 - "Philosophy: Better to miss one anomaly than to crash the entire detection pipeline."

 **Error Type 2: Storage Access Issues**